Anyone can knit!

 When you get to the end of the row, skip the last loop leaving it unworked.

-Row 3: Continue with the next row by taking the unworked yarn and crossing it over the last loop from the previous row.
+Continue with row three by taking the unworked yarn from the previous row and crossing it over the last loop from the previous row.
 I am pointing to the unworked loop to the last row.

 Cross the two loops and then insert the working yarn from back to front through the loop on the right and then the one on the left.

 Repeat row 2 & 3 until your project is the completed size.
-That's all there is to working the criss cross stitch.
+That's all there is to working the criss-cross stitch with loopy yarn.

 Knitting with loop yarn is fun and easy.
 Even kids can do it!